-859 While the classic economic approach to portfolios deals with uncertain 860 fluctuations of asset values around a stationary mean, options rely on an economic 861 agent's ability to respond to directional fluctuations and exploit upward or downward 862 trends.
-Situations where better knowledge about these trends can be accrued over 863 time exhibit an exploration-exploitation trade-off, which is considered, for instance, 864 in multi-armed bandit and foraging theories (Berger-Tal et al., 2014).
-These various 865 concepts may thus be relevant on timescales that are either shorter or longer than Loreau and others: Biodiversity as insurance those considered by classic portfolio theory.
-This suggests that a new frontier for biological insurance theory would be to import these concepts in ecology to address transient ecological dynamics.
+While the classic economic approach to portfolios deals with uncertain fluctuations of asset values around a stationary mean, options rely on an economic agent's ability to respond to directional fluctuations and exploit upward or downward trends.
+Situations where better knowledge about these trends can be accrued over time exhibit an exploration-exploitation trade-off, which is considered, for instance, in multi-armed bandit and foraging theories (Berger-Tal et al., 2014).
+These various concepts may thus be relevant on timescales that are either shorter or longer than those considered by classic portfolio theory.
+This suggests that a new frontier for biological insurance theory would be to import these concepts into ecology to address transient ecological dynamics.

-869 VI.
+VI.
 FUTURE CHALLENGES